 (c) remain liable for any breach of the DPA caused by a Sub-processor.

 9.1.
 Cooperation and data subjects' rights.
-Smartwaiver shall, taking into account the nature of the processing, provide reasonable assistance to Customer insofar as this is possible, to enable Customer to respond to requests from a data subject seeking to exercise their rights under EU Data Protection Legislation.
+Smartwaiver shall, taking into account the nature of the processing, provide reasonable assistance to Customer insofar as this is possible, to enable Customer to respond to requests from a data subject seeking to exercise their rights under EU Data Protection Legislation or the CCPA.
 In the event that such request is made directly to Smartwaiver, Smartwaiver shall promptly inform Customer of the same.

 9.2.
 Protection Impact Assessments.
-Smartwaiver shall, to the extent required by EU Data Protection Legislation and at Customer’s expense, taking into account the nature of the processing and the information available to Smartwaiver, provide Customer with commercially reasonable assistance with data protection impact assessments or prior consultations with data protection authorities that Customer is required to carry out under EU Data Protection
+Smartwaiver shall, to the extent required by EU Data Protection Legislation or the CCPA and at Customer’s expense, taking into account the nature of the processing and the information available to Smartwaiver, provide Customer with commercially reasonable assistance with data protection impact assessments or prior consultations with data protection authorities that Customer is required to carry out under EU Data Protection or the CCPA.

 10. Deletion / return of data